 Appointment booking for a coronavirus vaccination

-- electronic appointment booking in the Omahoito service at https://soite.terveytesi.fi is open for all groups currently eligible for vaccination.
-More appointments are added on Tuesday at 12 p.m.
+- electronic appointment booking in the Omahoito service at https://soite.terveytesi.fi is open 24/7.
+More appointments are added on Tuesdays at 12 p.m.
 Log on to the Omahoito service with your online bank user identifiers (or some other means of strong identification) in order to book an appointment for yourself.
 The days that still have appointments available are marked with green colour in the web calendar.
 You can book an appointment for another person if you have made an agreement regarding this.
 Read more: https://www.soite.fi/toisen_puolesta_asiointi (in Finnish).

-- telephone booking on 06 828 7488 opens Tuesdays at 12 p.m.
-The telephone line is open as long as appointments are available.
-The line will be cut when the number of available appointments runs out.
+- telephone booking on 06 828 7488 is open on Tuesdays at 12 pm - 3 pm.
 At other times, those who call will hear a message on the phone.
 You can also book an appointment for an elderly person by phone.

 The electronic booking works more smoothly and we recommend that appointments are booked online if possible.
 The electronic appointment booking is easily overburdened immediately after the appointment booking opens, so there may be problems in the function of the Omahoito service.
 The service functions normally when the number of visitors decreases, so when the system is overloaded, it is best to wait a moment and then reattempt using the electronic appointment booking.